Welcome to the UConn Elisabeth DeLuca School of Nursing!

 Step 4 – Technology

 If you have not done so already, please familiarize yourself with the UConn ITS New Student Tech Training at techtraining.uconn.edu.
 Make sure all accounts are active prior to meeting with your Academic Advisor.
-You should also make sure you have set up your Duo two-factor authentication before Orientation.
+You should also make sure you have set up your Duo two-factor authentication before submitting course preferences in the beginning of May.
 Be sure to use your own contact information (not a parent, guardian, or support person) to set this up.

 Step 5 – Holds